shshin1210/DSL/README.md

 ![image](https://github.com/shshin1210/DSL/assets/80568500/2061bd98-1b70-4526-a0a8-f324585c2a6d)

-You should have a complete form of calibrated parpameters that fits to your imaging system configureation.
+You should have a complete form of calibrated parpameters that fits to your imaging system configuration.

 - Camera & projector intrinsic and extrinsic paramters